 Mix on dough or low setting until the mixture looks crumbly, about 15 seconds.

-Add 1/2 cup COLD discard to the food processor and mix until the dough forms.
+Add 1/2 cup COLD discard or active starter to the food processor and mix until the dough forms.

 **If the dough doesn’t come together after mixing for at least 30 seconds, then you will need to add ice-cold water.
 Keep adding tablespoons of ice water (one at a time) and mixing for short increments until the dough is formed.